space-wizards/docs/src/en/general-development/setup/server-hosting-tutorial.md

 If you just want to quickly run and kill the server, you can [follow the development environment guide to start the server and client](../setup/development-environment.md#4-starting-ss14).

-If you want to actually simulate how your code would run in an actual server environment with release optomizations, you can build and package it up like Space Wizards does for the official builds.
+If you want to actually simulate how your code would run in an actual server environment with release optimizations, you can build and package it up like Space Wizards does for the official builds.

 ```admonish note
 If you are running an older server before Content packaging was a thing, or need to use the legacy script (not supported anymore) then use this: `python3 Tools/package_server_build.py --hybrid-acz`